 "A large family of viruses found in both animals and humans.
 Some infect people and are known to cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 A novel coronavirus (CoV) is a new strain of coronavirus that has not been previously identified in humans.
 The new or “novel” coronavirus, now called COVID-19, had not previously detected before the outbreak was reported in Wuhan, China in December 2019."

-As of July 9, 2020, more than 12,049,200 people have become ill due to the coronavirus outbreak, and the disease has been detected in every country.
-Worldwide, at least 549,700 fatalities have been linked to the disease.
-In the United States, more than 3,000,000 cases have been confirmed, including 132,000 fatalities.
-The WHO has declared the coronavirus outbreak a pandemic.
+As of March 17, 2021, more than 120.7 million people have become ill due to the coronavirus outbreak, and the disease has been detected in every country.
+Worldwide, at least 2.6 fatalities have been linked to the disease.
+In the United States, more than 29,500,000 people have tested positive for Covid-10, including more than 536,000 deaths.

 It is an established fact that the coronavirus, while most likely originating in China, does not discriminate based on ethnic background or race.
 Virtually anyone can contract and contribute to the spread of this disease.